openfaas/workshop/README.md

 ![](https://github.com/openfaas/media/raw/master/OpenFaaS_Magnet_3_1_png.png)

-> This workshop starts by deploying OpenFaaS to your laptop with Docker for Mac or Windows and then shows how to build, deploy and invoke Serverless functions in Python.
-Topics will include: managing dependencies with pip, dealing with API tokens through secure secrets, monitoring functions with Prometheus, invoking functions asynchronously and chaining functions together to create applications.
-We finish by creating a GitHub bot which automatically respond to issues.
+In this workshop you begin by deploying OpenFaaS to your laptop or a remote cluster with Docker for Mac or Windows.
+You will then kick the tires with the OpenFaaS UI, CLI and Function Store.
+After building, deploying an invoking your own Serverless Functions in Python you'll go on to cover topics such as: managing dependencies with pip, dealing with API tokens through secure secrets, monitoring functions with Prometheus, invoking functions asynchronously and chaining functions together to create applications.
+The labs culminate by having you create your very own GitHub bot which can respond to issues automatically.
 The same method could be applied by connecting to online event-streams through IFTTT.com - this will enable you to build bots, auto-responders and integrations with social media and IoT devices.

+Finally the labs cover more advanced topics and give suggestions for further learning.

 ## Requirements: